SheepAntler/SheepAntler.github.io/README.md

 # SheepAntler.github.io

 Just a bit of the work I've done during my studies at Madison College!
-Here are the skills/technologies/processes that I used for each project:

 * [Lady Mondegreen and the Eggcorns band website](ladyMondegreenSite) (HTML/CSS, JavaScript)
   * Fictional site for a Medieval band